JanssenProject/jans/docs/admin/config-guide/agama-project-configuration.md

 }
 ```

 Now the project should be available in the
 [list of deployed projects](#list-deployed-projects).

 ### Retrieve Agama Project Configuration

-To retrieve Agama project configuration:
+To retrieve the Agama project configuration:

 ```bash title="Command"
 /opt/jans/jans-cli/config-cli.py --operation-id get-agama-prj-configs \